scenerystack/community/docs/guides/scenery.md

 ## Get to know Scenery

 When using SceneryStack, Scenery, the scene graph, will act as the foundation for your entire project.
-Scenery is used for representing graphics (rendering to SVG, canvas or WebGL), handling input and general abstraction for the browser and cross-platform support.
+Scenery is used for representing graphics (rendering to SVG, Canvas or WebGL), handling input and general abstraction for the browser and cross-platform support.
 Shapes are represented using [kite](https://github.com/phetsims/kite).
 Observer and emitter patterns use [axon](https://github.com/phetsims/axon).
 Scenery provides support for alternative input and accessibility features in your project.

 Check out the links below to get familiar with Scenery and some examples using Scenery: